mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 Party must convince Kael this is worth risking death.

 **Persuasion DC 14 (Threat to World):**
-> *"If we don't stop the Unbound, they'll unite the World-Splitter Components and trigger the Second Sundering.
+> *"If we don't stop the Unbound, they'll unite the World-Splitter Components and trigger the Second Worldrend.
 Millions will die."*

 **Kael's Response:**
 > *"So we're preventing apocalypse.
 That's... adequate motivation.
 Alright.
 But I want my share of the hoard.
 Not greed—practicality.
 Dragon hunting is expensive.
 Gear breaks, potions cost, resurrection magic doesn't come cheap.
 I've died twice fighting dragons.
 Got better, obviously, but it hurt."*